 - Create Achievable Goals

-Some people start learning a language and create goals that are too hard to achieve.
+Some people start learning a language and create too hard to achieve goals.
 For instance, setting a goal to learn a language in three months is unrealistic.
 A goal like this is too vague, and you cannot concentrate on what you have to do.
-If you set up a goal to become an intermediate learner in a certain time period, then that will help to keep you motivated.
-Instead of aiming to be fluent in a language, just try being able to strike up a conversation with someone instead.
+If you set up a plan to become an intermediate learner at a specific time, then that will help to keep you motivated.
+Instead of aiming to be fluent in a language, just try to strike up a conversation with someone instead.
 Fluency comes automatically!

 - Read For Pleasure